circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/3- General template - zebrafish.md

 ## Experimental design and conditions
 > Here you will describe your experimental design.
 For example, if fish were divided in different groups and the treatments applied to which group.
 Describe the control group.
+> For *standards in Zebrafish experimental conditions*, please look [here](https://bioportal.bioontology.org/ontologies/ZECO?p=classes)

 > For any type of measurement, describe the animals that were selected for analysis and the number of samples.
 > If necessary, include separate README files for each experiment type (measured data type).
 For example, a separate README file for Imaging experiments and a separate README file for gene expression experiments.
 > Describe measured techniques and the measured data.
 Some suggestions are described next.
 Feel free to include new sections or delete sections that are not applicable to your work:

 ### Treatments / Stimuli
 > Describe any specific treatment or stimuli applied.
 For example:
-  - light or dark pulse stimuli;
+  - light or dark pulse stimulus;
+  - heat or cold stimulus;
+  - UV stimulus
+  - mechanical disturbance stimulus;
   - phase-shifting;
   - changes in feeding time or food type;
+  - social isolation
   - pharmacological treatments (drug name, concentration, brand and identifier number)
   - timing and duration of interventions - **use Zeitgeber time (ZT)**

 ### Live activity monitoring
 > Describe the activity monitoring system.
 Typical descriptions include:
   - Developmental stage and sex of monitored animals, as well as growth conditions if different that what has been described before.
-  - Monitoring system used (e.g., infrared motion sensors, videotracking (ViewPoint ZebraBoxes), etc.)
+  - Monitoring system used (e.g., infrared motion sensors, infrared camera, video recording, videotracking (ViewPoint ZebraBoxes), etc.)
   - How data was recorded
   - Duration of recording, and fish maintenance during recording
   - Software name and version used in activity data analysis

 ### Spawning
 > Describe how spawning was analysed.
-  - describe any specific apparatus used for that (e.g., specific tanks used as spawning boxes).
+  - describe any specific apparatus used (e.g., specific tanks used as spawning boxes).
   - number of males and females involved and their developmental stage
   - water quality and temperature during analysis
   - photoperiod (e.g., 14:10 light-dark cycles) and light intensity